Wood Destroying Insects Inspection in Massachusetts

 When buying a home, most people seek out home mortgage options at some point in their lives.
 We work, we invest in a home, and we expect that home to retain and, hopefully, gain value.
 Yet certain home mortgage options such as a VA loan require a WDI report.
-This is a report on a Wood Destroying Insects inspection.

 What is a WDI Inspection?